 In this example, the concepts in each recommendation level are being counted for the recommendation itself and each dialect if they are contained within the dialect.
 These are called the recommendation maximum and the dialect maximums respectively.
 Since the recommendation and dialects are based on not only each level, but all of these levels together, we connect the coordinates for each with a line.
 The most significant takeaway here is that the gap between the lines showcases the extent that a dialect can meet the recommendation’s documentation goals.
 The Identification Level contains the most concepts (11) while the other levels contain between two and five concepts.

-As expected, thedialect (shown as a solid orange line in Figure 3) .
+As expected, the EML dialect (shown as a solid orange line in Figure 3) contains every concept in each of these levels.
 It completely overlays the recommendation, shown here as a dashed blue line.
-However, thedialect, the dashed green line, , so in the cannotrecommended LTER the A level
+However, the CSDGM dialect, the dashed green line, is missing one concept in each level except for Access.
+CSDGM records can only be complete with respect to the CSDGM dialect maximum, so a record in the CSDGM dialect cannot contain all the recommended concepts in any of the LTER levels except for the Access level.

 Figure 3.
 Comparison of LTER Recommendation, EML and CSDGM dialects.

 Comparisons between dialects and recommendations are important as communities make decisions about recommendations that are important to them and dialects that might be used for their metadata.
 As new recommendations emerge, communities must decide whether to extend legacy dialects or migrate to a new dialect.
-Several organizations in DataOne have extended CSDGM to include new concepts.
-For example, Biological Data Profile () resourceThe result of this extension is that t numberthe
+Several organizations in DataONE have extended CSDGM to include new concepts.
+For example, Mercury and Biological Data Profile (BDP) are dialects in DataONE that extend CSDGM to contain taxonomic information in the case of BDP, or a resource identifier in Mercury’s case.
+The result of this extension is that the dialect maximum for BDP in the Discovery level of the LTER Recommendation is the same as the number of concepts in the recommendation level.

 Metadata Sampling and Cleanup

-Process

 We sampled up to 250 records from each member node at DataONE (Mecum, 2015).
 Collections were separated by dialect version and member node.
 Many of the collections have idiosyncrasies that result in records that are close to standard but have some simple differences.
 For example, sometimes records will have a namespace prefix added that is not part of the dialect.
 Since EML uses the same prefix for all versions, sometimes the version needs to be altered in the files so they all match up.
 We cleaned up these small problems to facilitate analysis across collections and to ensure accurate recognition of XML elements that correspond to recommended concepts.

-We included records from all the different EML versions except the beta versions at KNB which do not share a root with standard EML.
+We included records from all EML versions except the beta versions at KNB which do not share a root with standard EML.
 The collections were combined into a single directory for each member node.
 The namespace prefix “eml” was modified to the EML 2.1.1 version in each record written in a previous version.
 The collections were then treated as though they were EML 2.1.1 as the LTER recommendation had been in use through all the different versions found in the sample set.
 The resultant collections, record counts, and collection dialects are described in the following table.

 Table 4.
 Collections and record counts for analysis.